 Using the same technique as before, gently press and smooth this light green rice over the white rice in the cake pan to make the second layer.
 Try not to press too hard as you distribute the green rice, or you will disturb the first layer.

 To the rice remaining in the pot, add 5 or more drops of the pandan essence, or until the rice turns a noticeably darker shade of green (than the previous layer).
 Tip: Darker will give you better contrast and be more striking when it's done.

 Now add this rice as the final layer.
 You need to add this layer gently and carefully, or it will blend with the previous layer.
 Smooth out the top and then cover your cake pan with tin foil and refrigerate several hours, or overnight (the cold will firm up the dessert).

 To serve the dessert, grease a serrated knife or run it under some boiling water (to keep knife from sticking).
-Cut squares of the rice cake and carefully lift out of the pan, placing them on serving plates (I like geometrical designs made up of several smaller squares, as pictured).
+Cut squares of the rice cake and carefully lift out of the pan, placing them on serving plates.
 Microwave the cakes briefly, as this dessert - like many Asian desserts - is best served warm.
 Then pour coconut sauce over, and garnish with a few raspberries.
 ENJOY!

 Tips: This dessert is a superb one to make for a dinner party or any social gathering, since you can make it the day before.
 Just be sure to eat it up within a couple of days, as sticky rice tends to dry out quickly and harden.